joealden/corum-api/README.md

 # corum-api
 The API for Corum built using the Graphcool Framework.

+Documentation for the graphcool framework is currently pretty sparse, find the official docs at https://www.graph.cool/docs/reference/

 ## Usage

 **WARNING:** This is a WIP, and might possibly on work when authenticated with my graphcool account. _(For example, the included `.graphcoolrc` contains the ID of my deployment)_